PeteyChan/SimpleECS/README.md

 ## Generators
 if for some reason 64 components is not enough for entity creation or you want more than 16 components in the foreach function.
-You can use the Generator class to increase the limit.
+You can use the Generator class to increase that limit.
 Simply call the functions with the amount of components you want, then recompile.

 ```C#